 Who Can Benefit From Exogenous Ketones?

-What’s more, if you are just beginning your low carb keto diet, supplementing will help you become fat-adapted sooner.
+It’s for individuals just beginning a low-carb keto diet because supplementing will help you become fat-adapted sooner.
 When you become fat-adapted your body will prefer to use fat, ketones instead of glucose for fuel.

 Enjoy the benefits of ketosis without the painful discipline required to be in nutritional ketosis.